MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/set-up-cloud-discovery.md

 >[!NOTE]
->Continuous report data is analyzed twice a day.
+>- Continuous report data is analyzed twice a day.
+>- The log collector compresses data before it is uploaded.
+The outbound traffic on the log collector will be 10% of the size of the traffic logs it receives.

 ## Using traffic logs for Cloud Discovery
 Cloud Discovery utilizes the data in your traffic logs.
 The more detailed your log, the better visibility you get.
 Cloud Discovery requires web-traffic data with the following attributes:
 - Date of the transaction
 - Source IP